 Sadly, this functionality doesn’t yet appear to be replicated by other brands — not even via Amazon’s own Fire TV Stick.

 What can’t I do with Alexa on my TV?

 It is possible that your connected device will have its own Alexa integration.
-Devices including Fios (opens in new tab), Frontier (opens in new tab) and Xbox (opens in new tab) are all compatible, but they each require a separate setup, so check to see if the product you want to control is supported, and enable it through the Alexa app.
+Devices including Fios (opens in new tab), Frontier (opens in new tab), and Xbox (opens in new tab) are all compatible.
+Still, they each require a separate setup, so check to see if the product you want to control is supported and enable it through the Alexa app.

 Freelance contributor Alan has been writing about tech for over a decade, covering phones, drones and everything in between.
 Previously Deputy Editor of tech site Alphr, his words are found all over the web and in the occasional magazine too.
 He often writes for T3 and Tom's Guide.
 When not weighing up the pros and cons of the latest smartwatch, you'll probably find him tackling his ever-growing games backlog.
 Or, more likely, playing Spelunky for the millionth time.